aaronshaver/unique-username-finder/README.md

     Checking [ 10 ] usernames

-    Found 7 unique and short usernames

     Checked 10 usernames
-    7 usernames were found to be unique
+    3 usernames were found to be unique
-    Username generation took this much time: 0:00:04.486873
+    Username generation took this much time: 0:00:04.818727